MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

    [scr]

-   You have stepped into the `DoOperation` method in the `Calculator` class.
+   You've just stepped into the `DoOperation` method in the `Calculator` class.

 1. Press **F10** (or **Debug** > **Step Over**) several times until the app pauses on the `switch` statement.